grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-grafana-cloud.md

 ## Configuration and Installation

-To install the meta-monitoring helm chart, you must create a `values.yaml` file.
+To install the `meta-monitoring` Helm chart, you must create a `values.yaml` file.
 At a minimum this file should contain the following:
   * The namespace to monitor
   * Enablement of cloud monitoring